StarRocks/starrocks-kubernetes-operator/doc/initialize_root_password_howto.md

 ## Steps to Change the Password For root User

 1. Add the Helm Chart Repo for StarRocks.
-The Helm Chart contains the definitions of the StarRocks Operator and the custom resource StarRocksCluster.Refer to: https://docs.mirrorship.cn/en-us/latest/deployment/helm#procedure
+The Helm Chart contains the definitions of the StarRocks Operator and the custom resource StarRocksCluster.
+Refer to: [Deploy StarRocks with Helm](https://github.com/StarRocks/starrocks/blob/main/docs/deployment/helm.md)

 2. Create a YAML file, for example, my-values.yaml, add the following snippets to my-values.yaml to initialize the password.